jaapwalhout/data.table-tutorial-uros2018/README.md

 # data.table tutorial ([uRos2018](https://www.aanmelder.nl/uros2018))

-All files needed for this tutorial will be online on Monday 10 September 2018
+All files needed for this tutorial are included in this repository.

 ### Contents:
  - Slides (as pdf)
- - Data & data generation R scripts (if necessary)
  - Exercise files (as R script files)

 ### Background knowledge: